All Episodes

 Well, of course, now they don't do that anymore.

-People aren't gonna be in a private practice setting, they're gonna be in a clinic setting.
+People aren't going to be in a private practice setting.

-And if you want to see another doctor who frankly may not have been trained in the United States, may not have gone to medical school in the United States, you can see him in 26 weeks.
+And if you want to see another doctor who, frankly, may not have been trained in the United States, may not have gone to medical school in the United States, you can see him in 26 weeks.

-So i i it is dangerous.
+So it is dangerous.

-Thirty-six weeks to save.
+36 weeks to see.

 That is not a scientific number.

-But I can tell you Well, then that makes it accurate.
+Well, then that makes it accurate.

 Yeah, exactly.